High-contrast random composites: homogenisation framework and new spectral phenomena: Preliminaries and problem setting

 \subsection{The main assumption and the extension property}

-We proceed with defining the set of inclusions $\mathcal{O}_{\omega}=\bigcup_{k=1}^\infty \mathcal{O}_{\omega}^k$, mentioned in the introduction.
-We assume that each individual inclusion $\mathcal{O}_{\omega}^k$ is encompassed by an ``extension set'' $\mathcal{B}^k_{\omega}$, i.e. inclusions do not come too close to each other, see below for details.
+We proceed with defining the set of inclusions $\mathcal{O}_{\omega}=\bigcup_{k=1}^\infty \mathcal{O}_{\omega}^k$.
 As we have already mentioned, we simplify the assumptions of our previous paper \cite{ChChV}.
-It turns out that it suffices to require the uniform minimal smoothness of the inclusions together with their extension sets and their boundedness in order to guarantee the validity of the main results therein.
-In particular, Assumption \ref{kirill100} implies the key extension property, Theorem \ref{th:extension} (simply postulated in our previous paper \cite{ChChV}), and the density result, Lemma \ref{lemmagloria}.
+It turns out that, in order to guarantee the validity of the main results, it suffices to require the uniform minimal smoothness of the inclusions, their boundedness, and uniform separation.
+In particular, Assumption \ref{kirill100} implies the key extension property, Theorem \ref{th:extension} (simply postulated in our previous paper \cite{ChChV}), and a density result, Lemma \ref{lemmagloria}.